 It is not always obvious if you meet the criteria for making a work accident claim.
 In fact, you might consider that your colleague is at fault for your accident.
 However, your employer may still be held to account for failing to employ a competent workforce.
 A solicitor can clarify your legal position, explaining the options open to you.

-Do I need a work accident solicitor?
+Do I need at accident at work claim solicitors?

 If you do have grounds for a work accident claim, you might wonder whether you really need a personal injury solicitor for the claims process.